-Finally, third-party certifications, which are when an independent 3rd party checks your business against a given standard and issues a certificate if the standard is met.
-For example, the Food Administration provides certification of food products.
+Finally, third-party certifications are when an independent third party checks your company against a given standard and issues a certificate if the standard is met.
+For example, the Danish Veterinary and Food Administration, which provides food certification.

 Unlike first and second party certifications, an objective third party, typically consisting of a board of experts, has performed the verification.
 Something that of course increases credibility considerably.
 DGNB certification is worth mentioning here, as it adds credibility to your company’s building.
 It’s a 360-degree certification that shows your building is sustainable.

 A jungle of certifications exists.
 That’s why it’s important to choose the right one.
 Otherwise, credibility is lost.

 We recommend that you start with sustainable transition yourself first, and then dive deeper by including certification.
 In addition, it is important to stress that 100% sustainability does not exist yet, although you can call yourself sustainable if you achieve certain certifications.